Article at a Glance

 The main goal is to reduce the amount of seed oils you’re consuming as quickly as possible so your body can begin replacing linoleic acid at the cellular level with healthier, more stable fats from your diet.
 Of course, preparing more meals at home and asking more questions about cooking oils at your favorite restaurants will help, too.

-Cultured Oil is also an option — a heat-stable, low-linoleic acid cooking oil that you can use for everything.
-You can read more about Cultured Oil here.
+Zero Acre oil is also an option — a heat-stable, low-linoleic acid cooking oil that you can use for everything.
+You can read more about Zero Acre oil here.

 Frequently Asked Questions (FAQs) About Seed Oil Toxicity and Safety